fcn06/swarm/README.md

   # Option 2: Run compiled binary (recommended.
 As per configuration, it uses Groq and qwen3)
   LLM_API_KEY=<YOUR-API-KEY> ./target/release/simple_agent_server --config-file "configuration/agent_a2a_config.toml"
 ```
+NB: It seems that google openai compatible api, does not accept tool_call_id that is needed for MCP protocol, so I suggest to stay with groq for a2a/mcp agent

 * Planner (the orchestrator):
   Ask the Planner to achieve a goal by providing a user query.